stone50/WYS-Race-Mod/README.md

 ## Installation

+Follow the instructions below or use [Möhrchen's mod launcher](https://github.com/ThiMenz/WYS-Race-Mod-Launcher)

 1.  **Install the Base Game**: Purchase and install [Will You Snail?](https://store.steampowered.com/app/1115050/Will_You_Snail/) via Steam.
     - _Note: To find your game folder, right-click the game in Steam > Manage > Browse local files._
 2.  **Obtain the Sandbox Version**: